phune-gaming/pg-tic-tac-toe/README.md

 grunt serve
 ```

+**Note:** If you got an error during the build, try to remove the folder `limejs/box2d/examples` and try again.

 Build Tic-Tac-Toe (production-ready version):

 ```
 grunt build
 ```

-**Note:** If the error `depstree.MultipleProvideError: Namespace "DemoHost" provided more than once in sources` appears during the build, remove the folder `limejs/box2d/examples` and try again.

 There are many other tasks that can be run through Grunt.
 For the complete list of available tasks run: